WDD 330: Web Frontend Development II

 1. Get the form from the DOM.

-2. Forms have a method called checkValidity that will return false if it finds anything in the form data that goes against our validation rules.
+2. Forms have a method called checkValidity that will return false if it finds anything in the form data that goes against the validation rules.
 Call it and store the result into a variable.

 3. We can also manually trigger the messages that the browser will add to the page when something is wrong.
 That is done with myForm.reportValidity()